ravah-dev/cis_calculator_gcr/docs/docker_deploy_py_api_gcr.md

-# Google Cloud Run Deployment
+# Google Cloud Run Docker Deployment
-How to deploy your Python API app to Google Cloud Run.
+How to deploy your Python API app to Google Cloud Run with Docker file.
 Here's a step-by-step guide:

 **1. Containerize your application using Docker.**
 Create a Dockerfile in your project root: